websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/building-a-time-off-requester.md

 Next, you'll create an Employee Object and relate it to the Time Off Request Object, so you can associate request entries with individual users.

 ## Adding an Employee Object

-Follow these steps to create an Object for employee entities:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), click on the *Control Panel* tab, and go to *Objects*.